Ankara railway station: Turkish Republic period (1922–present)

 After the Turkish independence war ended, the passenger train services from Istanbul to Ankara resumed.
 The CFOA, now under Turkish control, finally opened the line to Kayseri and Ankara was no longer the terminus.
 CFOA was then acquired by the Turkish State Railways (TCDD) on June 1, 1927, and Ankara station was placed under TCDD control.
 In 1927 the Anatolian Express was inaugurated as a premier overnight train from Istanbul to Ankara operated by the Compagnie Internationale des Wagons-Lits (CIWL).
 The current Art deco building was built in 1937 by Turkish architect Şekip Akalın.
-As TCDD completed rail lines to other cities, new train services from Ankara such as the 9th of September Express (1939) to Izmir, the Eastern Express (1939) to Kars, and the Southern Express (1944) to Diyarbakır and Kurtalan made Ankara station one of the busiest stations in Turkey.
+As TCDD completed rail lines to other cities, new train services from Ankara such as the 9th of September Express (1939) to İzmir, the Eastern Express (1939) to Kars, and the Southern Express (1944) to Diyarbakır and Kurtalan made Ankara station one of the busiest stations in Turkey.
 In 1972, the station, along with the track between Sincan and Kayaş, were electrified with 25 kV AC catenary for the Ankara Suburban Railway.
 In 1993 the Istanbul-Ankara line was fully electrified.
 In 2009 a high-speed train service operated from Ankara to Eskişehir.

 The 2015 Ankara bombings occurred on 10 October 2015 at 10:04 local time (EEST) in Ankara.
 Two bombs were detonated outside the entrance of the Ankara Central railway station, killing more than 105 and injuring more than 400 people.
 The attack is the deadliest of its kind in Turkey's modern history.

 The TCDD Open Air Steam Locomotive Museum was opened next to the station in the 1990's, but was relocated in 2014 due to the construction of the Ankara Tren Garı.